joshua-hampton/ncas_amof_netcdf_template/docs/source/usage.rst

 If detection fails and ``file_format`` is not given, the function will attempt to read the file as a CSV.

-Two additional parameters can be supplied in the metadata file with each individual attributes:
+One additional parameters can be supplied in the metadata file with each individual attributes:

 - ``type`` - what data type the value of the attribute should take, e.g. ``integer`` or ``string``.
 Default if absent is ``string``.
-- ``append`` - whether to add the value to the attribute value currently in the netCDF file or replace it.
-Default if absent is ``False`` (replace value).
-If the attribute does not already exist, this option is ignored.

 Latitude, Longitude, and Geospatial Bounds